powercodeacademy/validations-with-form_for-rails/README.md

 This can also result in some unexpected styling changes because `<div>` is a block tag (which takes up the entire width of its container) while `<input>` is an inline tag.
 If your layout suddenly gets messed up when a field has errors, this is probably why.

 ## Recap

-`form_for` gives us a lot of power!
+`form_for` gives us a lot of power when working with model-backed forms in legacy Rails codebases!

+While `form_for` is still important to understand for maintaining and working in existing projects, remember that `form_with` is the new standard for building forms in modern Rails applications.
+For new code, you should use `form_with`, but knowing how `form_for` works will help you navigate and update older codebases.

-Our challenge as developers is to keep track of the different layers of magic that make this tool so convenient.
+Our challenge as developers is to keep track of the different layers of magic that make these tools so convenient.
 The old adage is true: we're responsible for understanding not only _how_ to use `form_for` but also _why_ it works.
 Otherwise, we'll be completely lost as soon as a sufficiently unusual edge case appears.

 When in doubt, **read the HTML**.
 Get used to hitting the "View Source" and "Open Inspector" hotkeys in your browser (`Ctrl-u` and `Ctrl-Shift-i` on Chrome Windows; `Option-Command-u` and `Option-Command-i` on Chrome Mac), and remember that most browsers let you [examine `POST` data in their developer network tools](http://superuser.com/questions/395919/where-is-the-post-tab-in-chrome-developer-tools-network).